jaredkrinke/md2blog/content/posts/faq/alternatives.md

 * No support for relative links between Markdown files (that get translated to corresponding HTML files at build time)
 * No support for implicit categorization
 * No relative link checking at build time
-* Unintuitive template languages
+* Unintuitive/verbose template languages
-* Requiring installing new language runtimes
+* Requires installing new language runtimes

 Here are some specific notes on popular SSGs: